-On behalf of the faculty and staff of Lamar-Milledge Elementary School Lions, I would like to welcome you to our school for the 2023-2024 school year.
-It is truly an honor and a privilege to serve as your principal.
-Each of us at Lamar-Milledge appreciates you entrusting us with your child(ren), especially in such a time as this.
-We are willing to work together with all stakeholders, to include parents and the community, to ensure the best year possible.
+On behalf of the faculty and staff of Belair Elementary School, I would like to extend a warm welcome to all.
+It is truly an honor and a privilege to serve as your K-5 principal.
+Each of us at Belair Elementary appreciates you entrusting us with your child(ren) as we work together to ensure the best year possible.
 I sincerely hope that you are excited about the upcoming school year, the opportunities, and the journey we are about to embark upon together.